coding-plus-equals-one/meeting-materials-2022-2023/lists/6_dicts.md

 Alternatively, you can use the `.get()` and `.setdefault()` methods instead in order to avoid errors.

-`.get()` has two arguments, the second of which being optional and defaulting to `None`.
-The first argument is the key want to access while the second is the value to return if the key doesn't exist.
+`.get()` has two arguments.
+The first argument is the key you want to access.
+The second argument is the value you want to return if the key doesn't exist.
+The second argument is optional and defaults to `None`.

 ```python
 x = officers.get("Davidson", "Not a real officer") # "Java"